 TJC Global Serving Since 1985

-Our French deposition interpreters are all highly-trained experts who understand the nuances and complexities of the languages they work with.
+Our French deposition and legal/court interpreters are experienced professionals and understand the nuances and complexities of the languages they work with.

-In addition to relevant professional qualifications, our deposition interpreters often have more than 10 years experience in deposition and legal interpretatation, meaning they will always provide language services of the highest-quality o matter the interpreting environments.
+In addition to relevant professional qualifications, our deposition interpreters often have more than 10 years experience in deposition or legal/court interpretatation, meaning they will always provide language services of the highest-quality no matter the interpreting environments.

 Our French deposition interpreters combine expertise in their chosen industry with advanced language skills and a knowledge of relevant legal terminology meaning they are able to ensure accurate translations of complex industry or legal jargon.